kubernetes-retired/etcdadm/README.md

 * If there is an etcd cluster but it has unhealthy members, the leader will try to remove an unhealthy etcd cluster member.
 * Periodically a backup of etcd is performed.

+## Current shortcomings

+Help gratefully received:

+* We should better integrate settting the `/kope.io/etcd-manager/test/spec` into kubernetes.
+A controller could sync it with a CRD or apimachinery type.
+* We use the VFS library from kops (that is the only dependency on kops, and it's not a big one).
+We should look at making VFS into a true kubernetes shared library.
+* We should probably not recover automatically from a backup in the event of total cluster loss, because backups are periodic and thus we know some data loss is likely.
+Idea: drop a marker file into the backup store.
+* The controller leader election currently considers itself the leader when it has consensus amongst all reachable peers, and will create a cluster when there are sufficient peers to form a quorum.
+But with partitions, it's possible to have two nodes that both believe themselves to be the leader.
+If the number of machines is `>= 2 * quorum` then we could form two etcd clusters (etcd itself should stop overlapping clusters).
+A pluggable locking implementation is one solution in progress; GCS has good consistency guarantees.
+* Discovery mechanisms are currently mostly fake - they work on a local filesystem.
+We need one backed by VFS, but discovery via the EC2/GCE APIs would be great, as would network scanning or multicast discovery.
+* All cluster version changes currently are performed via the "full dump and restore" mechanism.
+We should learn that some version changes are in fact safe, and perform them as a rolling-update (after a backup!)
+* There should be a way to trigger a backup via a convenient mechanism.
+Idea: drop a marker key into etcd.